heritage-happenings/heritage-happenings.github.io/Blog/2025/08/09/2025-08-09-News-Briefs.md

 If you are having any problems with receiving links to this newsletter in your email, please let Theo know.

+## Protecting Resident Privacy

+The _Heritage Happenings_ has been a moderately public document.
+The newsletter is distributed freely to residents, staff, family, friends, prospective residents and others.

+The _Heritage Happenings_ Resident Directory, Floor Plans and Calendar have only been distributed to residents and staff.

+As the publication moves into an increasingly online environment, it is worth considering what further protections of resident privacy might be taken.

+### Privacy Policy Updates

+Starting with the July articles:

+* Articles will only refer to first names and family names will be omitted
+* Photographs will not include and names

+If you have any further suggestions, please let the editorial committee know about it.

 ## Tom: Walking from Heritage on the Marina over to Francisco Park and back, July 2025